 “Limbing up” – also known as “raising the crown” – can help to form a handsome woodland scene, adding depth, diversity, and a unique sense of place to the home landscape.
 Limbing up can add aesthetic value to the home by selectively carving out spaces for people, plants, and architecture.
-Read on to learn more from the following passage in The Homeowner’s Complete Tree & Shrub Handbook...
+Read on to learn more from the following passage that one of our Denver tree service experts found in The Homeowner’s Complete Tree & Shrub Handbook...

 Imagine a young 10-foot-tall Japanese stewartia grows in your front yard.
 You’ve chosen it about seven years ago for its yellow-centered white flowers, yellow to purple fall color, and flaking gray, tan, and orangey bark.
 Trouble is, you can’t see any of that bark because the tree was branched almost to the ground.
 You decide to limb it up while it is small, since you expect it to grow about 25 feet tall.
 You do the work yourself with hand pruners when the branches are less than 1 1/2 inches in diameter.

 You also have a shade border with a sugar maple, a red maple, a pin oak, and some shade-tolerant shrubs and perennials.
 You had a problem with those trees some years ago, however.
 When you weeded newly planted primulas and barrenworts under the trees, you’d whack your head on the lowest branches.
 The trees were not fully mature but they were already big – about 25 feet tall for the 13-year-old sugar maple.
 For a big tree-pruning job like that, you turned to a certified arborist rather than doing it yourself.
 Over a few winters, they removed some branches and made a shade garden a joy to maintain.
 The trees are still full and beautiful, but you no longer have to worry about banging your head.